Tutorials

 1. Resize images to appropriate dimensions: Never use a 4000px image when it will only display at 800px.
 Before uploading to Webflow, resize images to the maximum dimensions needed (typically 2x the displayed size for retina screens).

-2. Convert to WebP format in Webflow: Webflow now offers a built-in image compression tool that converts images to WebP, which reduces file size by 30% or more compared to PNG/JPEG without visible quality loss.
+2. Convert to AVIF or WebP format in Webflow: Webflow's built-in image conversion tool now supports both AVIF and WebP conversion.
+AVIF typically reduces file sizes by 50% or more compared to PNG/JPEG, while WebP reduces sizes by about 30% or more – both without visible quality loss.
 Access this by:

 • Going to Assets → Select images → click "Compress"